entrecode/ec.datamanager.js/readme.md

 Note that the image may still be smaller if the original image is smaller than `size`.
 Optionally, a specific `locale` can be requested.
 The following sizes are being returned: 50, 100, 200, 400

 ##### getOriginal
 syncronously returns the file object of the original file.
-Retruns undefined on non image assets.
+Returns undefined on non image assets.

 ### Tag Object